otrv4/otrv4/otrv4.md

 If you receive a non-OTR message or an unfragmented message:

 * Keep track of the buffers you may already have.
-Do not destroy them.
+Do not discard them.

 For example, here is a Data Message we would like to transmit over a network with an unreasonably small `maximum message size`: